-- We continue to encourage individuals and households facing hunger to refer to this updated list on our website of member agencies that are currently providing food assistance.
+- We continue to encourage individuals and households facing hunger to refer to this updated list on our website of members that are currently providing food assistance.
 As independent organizations, these food pantries and meal sites are making their own decisions about whether to continue or cancel services during the public health crisis.
 Please check this list regularly and call them directly prior to visiting to check for hours of operation.

 Important information about COVID -19

 - According to the Centers for Disease Control and Prevention (the CDC), the coronavirus is transmitted through close personal contact, not food.
 We will take every possible measure to ensure that we distribute food safely.

 As we are sure that you are aware, a collective effort is necessary to help alleviate the effects of the coronavirus here in our community.
 We thank you for supporting your neighbors in need and our mission to feed our neighbors and lead the community to end hunger.